What you'll find on this page

 40 years and counting

-Deciding on surgery is difficult for parents, especially when children are young.
-You worry if the procedure will go well.
-Afterwards, you're concerned your child may be in pain or discomfort.
+Deciding on surgery can be difficult for parents, especially when children are young.
+You may worry about the procedure going well, or that your child might be in discomfort afterwards.

 It’s normal to feel anxious, but you’re not alone.